maxchang3/snake-vue-max/README.md

 # Snake Vue Max

-A retro snake game with a Nixie-tube-like timer/scoreboard, written in TypeScript + Vue 3 + Vite, made for learning purposes.
+A retro snake game designed with a fantasy console interface and a Nixie tube-style scoreboard, built with TypeScript, Vue 3, and Vite as a learning project.

-I write the snake class using two ways: arrays(snake.ts) and LinkedList(snake_linked.ts & linkedList.ts).

 # Preview

 https://snake.xiandai.ren/

 # Install & Usage